FreezeManny/labops/docs/guides/proxy.md

         access: [open]          # accept-all -> public
       - proxy_name: sync
         port: 20910
-        access: [local, vpn]    # the union of both lists
+        access: [lan, vpn]      # the union of both lists
       - proxy_name: pve
         port: 8006
         access: vpn             # a single list may be written bare
         https: true             # upstream speaks HTTPS with a self-signed cert
 ```

-Exactly one list must be marked `default: true` — a service with no explicit
+`default_access` names the list a service with no explicit `access` resolves to.
-`access` has to resolve to something.
+It must name one of the lists above — there is no unrestricted fallback.

+!!! warning "A service naming several lists may not name one with a `deny`"
+    `access: [local, vpn]` unions both lists' `accept` **and** their `deny`, so
+    `local`'s LAN-scoped deny would apply to clients arriving over the VPN too —
+    a statement about one network silently turned into a global ban. labops
+    rejects that config rather than guess which you meant; give the service its
+    own list instead.
+A single list, `default_access` included, is not a union,
+    so its `deny` still means what it says.

 !!! danger "An IPv4-only accept list denies IPv6 clients"
     `0.0.0.0/0` does not match an IPv6 client, so a service you meant to be